 Covering the top of their boundary or chicken run will stop them from flying away.
 It is also the best defense against predators such as hawks.

 Along with securing the run, bantams are the most susceptible to changes in outdoor conditions.
 They need a warm and dry chicken coop in winter and enough shade and ventilation to stay cool in summer.
+You make your coop safer by adding animal repellers or reinforcing them with chicken wire.

 Keep It Clean

-Your feather-footed breeds such as Sablepoots and Silkies need clean and dry areas where they can roost and free-range.
+Your feathered-feet breeds such as Sablepoots and Silkies need clean and dry areas where they can roost and free-range.
 If they get muddy or wet feet, it could lead to problems such as bumblefoot.

 Here is a short video about bantam space requirements.